A beginners guide to finding the best metals for sensitive ears.

 - Can be fully recycled

-These are just a few reasons why it is used frequently to create jewelry as well as a lot of commonly used products.
+These are just a few reasons why it is used frequently to create jewelry and s a lot of commonly used products.
 Many handheld devices, eyeglasses, and watches also contain nickel.

 This is a bit shocking given that so many – 10 to 20 percent of the population – suffer from allergies to nickel.